InnerSourceCommons/InnerSourceLearningPath/project-leader/05-shared-ownership.md

 In the short term that is true.
 In the long run it means added maintenance.
-As a product person you can help your team understand why contributing changes to the project you depend on is in the best interest of the business: Less work overall.
+As a project leader you can help your team understand why contributing changes to the project you depend on is in the best interest of the business: Less work overall.
 Maintenance for the long term is taken on by the host team.

 ## InnerSource governance levels